valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 ### Terminated Bonded

-This state is reached whenever the service owner terminates the service at any given state above.
-The service is waiting for the owner to unbond all registered agents.
+The service has been terminated by the service owner.
+Waiting for the service owner to unbond all registered agents.

 **Available actions:**